This is the "77th Thevara

 Shiva in the form of a Cow and got relieved from the curse.
 At Ethirkolpadi, Lord

-Shiva, as bridegroom, was welcomed by his
+Shiva, as the bridegroom, was welcomed by his

 father-in-law, Sage Bharata.
 All the Velvi, which includes yagna, was performed